ShiroFinds

 A first grooming kit should support confidence, not create more guesswork.
 The essentials usually include a coat tool, cleanup towel, nail care item, gentle wash product, and a place to keep everything together.

-Beyond that, more is not always better.
+Beyond that, more isn’t always better.
 The right kit depends on coat type, lifestyle, and whether the owner plans to handle routine maintenance at home or use professional grooming help for certain tasks.

 Starter Brush for Coat Type